Skip to main content

 The specific features included in each onboarding system will depend on the type of software you choose (a standalone tool versus a module within an HR management system or an L&D-focused system).
 However, these are the key features I assessed when selecting the best onboarding software for this list:

-• Customizable Onboarding Checklists: Many systems offer the ability to tailor onboarding requirements for different roles using digital checklists.
+• Customizable Onboarding Checklists: Many systems offer the ability to tailor onboarding requirements for different roles using digital onboarding checklists.
 Doing so ensures that the hiring manager and new employee both have a transparent record of the tasks that need to be completed.

 • Automated Workflows: The best employee onboarding software allows your power users (your HR team) to create criteria and triggers to automate HR processes across the employee lifecycle, eliminating repetitive tasks.